maboiteaspam/Foundation/doc/1-Introduction.md

 php -S localhost:8000 -t www app.php
 ```

-That`s it!
+That's it!
 Your system should now be spawning a new browser window and get you on your first C web application endpoint.

 ## Module overview